Yes, you must register with each state’s procurement office you plan to conduct business with. To register with the state of North Dakota go here.

 The Vet's First Contracting Program is a program run through the Department of Veteran's Affairs (VA) Office of Small & Disadvantaged Business Utilization for any veteran or service disabled veteran that wants to do business with the VA.

-A certified verification assistance counselor is available to assist at the ND PTAC.
+A certified verification assistance counselor is available to assist at the ND APEX.

 Certification programs qualify businesses to receive additional consideration for